Last Updated on May 25, 2023

 And the views.
 Don’t even get me started on the views.
 When you are in Manhattan, the only way to take in the beautiful skyline is by getting to the top of a roof somewhere, which will usually cost you an expensive ticket, a room at a pricey hotel or at least an expensive brunch.

-In Williamsburg, just stop by the Williamsburg Flea or better yet the Smorgasburg, grab some overpriced but incredibly authentic pupusas or an oversized (artisan, made around the corner that morning) ice cream sandwich and sit down in the East River State Park for the most perfect views of Manhattan.
+If you’re visiting Williamsburg on a Saturday, stop by Smorgasburg, one of the largest food markets in the country.
+Grab some overpriced but incredibly authentic pupusas or an oversized (artisan, made around the corner that morning) ice cream sandwich and sit down in the East River State Park for the most perfect views of Manhattan.

-There is something even better than the less expensive rent, the great views, the street art and the much slower pace here.
+There is something even better than the the great views, the street art, the artsy vibe and the much slower pace here.
 And I’m not talking about the indie music scene because a.
 I don’t feel cool enough and b. we just didn’t have a chance to check out much live music in Williamsburg.

 Williamsburg for foodies